-Our study employed an amplitude-based artifact detection method to objectively measure the seconds of data retained post-cleaning, providing a clear, tangible view of signal integrity.
+This study employed an amplitude-based artifact detection method to objectively measure the seconds of data retained post-cleaning, providing a clear, tangible view of signal integrity.
 This initial assessment offered a valuable “snapshot” of data quality, but it was not tailored to extract specific metrics of interest.
 Although this objective method shows consistent cleaning rates across timepoints, more advanced techniques, such as artifact subspace reconstruction (ASR) (Chang et al., 2018), which flexibly accommodate each infant's unique data characteristics, may be better suited for specific future analyses.
 Furthermore, these estimates will not necessarily translate to other paradigms (AEP and VEP).
 While we saw high completion of AEP and VEP paradigms, task-specific considerations, such as inattention during VEP, could impact data retention.
 Finally, it remains a challenge to establish a “gold standard” for data retention rates, especially in infant studies.
 Nonetheless, these initial evaluations suggest that we will retain a significant amount of high-quality data, versatile enough to support a broad range of metrics and analyses, as described above.